Ruabon railway branch lines: Ellesmere Canal

 The mineral deposits, chiefly coal, iron and limestone, in the area immediately west of Ruabon led to an important, but localised, industry there in the eighteenth century.
 As the volume of production increased, the inadequacy of road transport facilities became more significant, and this led to the construction of the Ellesmere Canal; it opened to Trevor on 26 November 1805, crossing the River Dee by the Pontcysyllte Aqueduct.
 The basin at Trevor and the locality in generally came to be known as Pont Cysyllte, later Pontcysyllte.

 Ruabon Brook Tramway

 The canal company had considered extending the canal northwards to serve mineral extraction sites, but the terrain was difficult for canals, and it built a horse tramway instead.
 It had obtained powers on 29 June 1804 to build it, and the tramway opened on the same day as the canal, 26 November 1805, and was known as the Ruabon Brook Tramway.

+It ran from the canal at Pontcysyllte to Acrefair village, serving Plas Kynaston quarries, colliery and iron works, and brickworks, on the way.
+It was extended to Plas Madoc colliery by 1808, and later further extended to the Afon Eitha brook.and the Ruabon Brook (Wynn Hall) colliery, south of Rhosllanerchrugog.
+The total extent was three miles.

+The Shrewsbury and Chester Railway

+The Shrewsbury and Chester Railway opened its trunk line northward from Ruabon (actually Rhosymedre, two miles south) to Chester on 2 November 1846.
+This connected the industry around Ruabon and Wrexham to the River Dee for onward conveyance by coastal shipping.
+The company extended its line southwards to Shrewsbury in 1848.
+This transformed the transport situation, and soon the canal had become obsolescent.
+The Shrewsbury and Chester Railway merged with the Great Western Railway in 1854.

+The mineral industry grew rapidly with the improved transport offered by the main line railway, and numerous short branch lines were built to connect to the main line.